 Hip circle bands can help you improve your form for exercises like squats, deadlifts and hip thrusts because your legs will be forced to stay active.
 An issue many people have when going heavy with these lifts is at the leg level.
 Their knees push in or out.
 This is, again, due to activation issues, so with booty bands, you will be forced to maintain pressure on the band.
 This, in turn, prevents injuries and it help you make better gains.

 What's more, when you wear booty bands during squats, you will notice you can get more depth in your range.

 Hip circle bands are a great tool for warming up too!
 Even if you don’t plan to use them during your workout on a lower body day, warming up with them will be highly advantageous.
 They do a fantastic job of priming the lower body muscles, getting them warm and getting the blood flowing, which leads to improved mobility and range of motion.
 It’s much more effective and efficient than doing bodyweight squats to warm up.
 This is because you will be activating all the muscles, including stabilizer muscles to a greater effect.

 Overall, most people think “dynamic stretches” when working on mobility, and that is great, but simply getting blood flowing to lubricate the joints and increasing your body temperature by activating your muscles will significantly improve your mobility for the workout to come.

 Although we’ve listed the main benefits above, there’s more…

 Booty bands can be used during warm ups and workouts.
 Generally speaking, here are the three main ways you can use hip bands:

 If you have any questions about booty bands, please feel free to reach out to us.
-We will be releasing our own line of booty bands in the coming week!
-Stay tuned.

 Comments will be approved before showing up.